 The Dunlop Crybaby Wah has a very distinctive style & sound.
 When you hear it, you know it’s a wah.
 And not just a wah, but the Jim Dunlop Crybaby Wah.
 This pedal has been used by some of the most popular recording artists, played on stage by the most icon guitar heroes & utilized on songs that have become the soundtrack to our lives.

 This is one of the few pedals that are not only used by guitarists, but also by keyboardists & violinist.
 I know, crazy huh?
 I can just imagine a violin with a wah.
 Does Jimmy Page come to mind?
 What an awesome guitarist.
 Listen to how he utilizes the wah in his song “Dazed & Confused“.
 After hearing that, how could you not want to plug into one and check it out?
-You know what I mean?
+Do you know what I mean?

 Or how about when Eric Clapton uses it in “White Room” with Cream to get that crazy wild sound that sends shivers up & down your spine.
 Or how about when Jimi Hendrix uses it to maximum effect in the infamous song “Voodoo Child” where the intro alone grabs you by the “you know what” and slams you to the ground.

 The wah pedal has also been used in different styles of music.
 Like Pop, Reggae & Funk.
 Very popular in funk music.
 When you hear that wank-wank sound that’s popular in that style, it’s the wah.
 And probably, a Dunlop Crybaby Wah.
 So is this a special product?
 You bet it is!
 And that my friend is why it is on my pedalboard and is highly recommended, you have it on yours.